lookwei/collocative-learning-4-IFE/README.md

 ![framework](https://github.com/lookwei/collocative-learning-4-IFE/blob/main/framework.png)

 ## Quick tour
-This is a pytorch implementation of Deep Collocative Learning for Immunofixation Electrophoresis Image Analysis.
+This is a pytorch implementation of the collocative learning method proposed in our TMI paper [1].

-Before training, you need to prepare your datatset correctly.
-To avoid mistakes, please refer to the image storage in our repository.
+To run the code, pleasure make sure you have prepared your IFE data following the same structure as follows (you can also refer to the examplar data in this repository):

+../imgs        (the IFE images with name pattern XXX) ../

-## Train
+## Preprocessing
-This is an example of pipeline used for that can slice IFE images into lanes.
+To cut IFE images into lanes:

 ```
 from Segmentation import *